 The proposed use is a conditional use.
 Conditional uses are uses of land that require detailed review because they are not certain to always be compatible with surrounding land uses.
 One of the compatibility reviews relates to farmland, as described above.
 In order to evaluate whether the facility would have an impact on farming, the applicant must evaluate the farming practices occurring on nearby land.
 Then the applicant must consider the proposed facility in relation to these farming practices and evaluate whether the facility would cause a significant change to surrounding farming practices or significantly increase the cost of surrounding farming practices.
-The applicant provides a review of farming activities and practices on land in the nearby area.
 The applicant describes the crops being grown, the herbicide and pesticide regimes, and other farming practices.
-The applicant also describes how agricultural pests would be managed, such as voles, in an agricultural pest plan (Appendix 13).
+The applicant also describes how agricultural pests would be managed, such as voles, in an agricultural pest plan.
 Based on these practices and the likely operation of the solar facility, it does not appear the facility would force a significant change in, or significantly increase the cost of, accepted farm or forest practices on surrounding lands devoted to farm or forest use.
 This criterion appears to be met.